-The word “episcopal” refers to government by bishops.
+The word “episcopal” refers to governance by bishops.
 The historic episcopate (bishops) continues the work of the first apostles in the Church: guarding the faith, unity and discipline of the Church, and ordaining men and women to continue Christ’s ministry.
-An Episcopalian is a person who belongs to the Episcopal Church, which includes churches in the United States and 14 other countries.
+An Episcopalian is a person who belongs to The Episcopal Church, which encompasses churches in the United States and 16 countries.
+These include: Taiwan, Micronesia, Honduras, Ecuador, Columbia, Venezuela, Haiti, Dominican Republic, Virgin Islands, Puerto Rico, Churches in Europe, (Austria, Belgium, France, Germany, Italy and Switzerland).
 The Episcopal Church is part of the worldwide Anglican Communion.

-- The Nicene Creed is the basic statement of our belief about God.
-It was adopted by the early church founders and is said every Sunday in Episcopal and Anglican churches around the world.
+- the Nicene Creed is the basic statement of our belief about God.

 - The teachings and beliefs of the Episcopal Church are articulated in an "Outline of the Faith" in our Book of Common Prayer

-We walk the "middle way" between Protestant and Catholic traditions.
-We often talk about the Episcopal Church as following the “via media” or middle way in our theology and discussions because we believe that, whether or not we agree on a particular topic, we all are children beloved by God and we can have thoughtful and respectful discussions.
-There are no prerequisites in the Episcopal Church … Everyone is welcome.
+The Episcopal Church follows the “via media” or middle way in our theology and discussions because we believe that, whether or not we agree on a particular topic, we all are beloved by God and can have thoughtful and respectful discussions.
+There are no prerequisites in the Episcopal Church … everyone is welcome.

 Each bishop and diocese, operating through a local annual council, determine the character of life and work in that diocese within a set of general decisions made by a triennial General Convention of The Episcopal Church.
 These decisions are formalized as canons, or rules that govern.
 Each diocese elects and sends clergy and lay representatives to the General Convention.
 The annual Council of the Diocese of Texas takes place each February.